 There are numerous cultural assets along the former Via Claudia Augusta, a Roman major street which led through the Venosta Valley to the North.

 Explore the Churburg with the largest European armoury or visit Marienberg Monastary, Europe’s highest-lying Benedictine monastery.
 Furthermore, there are Glorenza, the smallest city in the Alps, the Ötzi Museum in Bolzano and, and, and.

 Many destinations around Prato allo Stelvio want to be visited!
 A special place to visit is the Mediterranean city Merano.

 The big adventure swimming pool in Prato allo Stelvio is open daily from the middle of June to the end of August and guarantees fun for the whole family.
 You enjoy free entry as we are a company partner!
 You’re also invited to the weekly BBQ with DJ.

 The main attractions of the heated swimming pool are the 42 metres long water slide and the panoramic view of the near mountains of the Ortler Group and Ötztaler Alps.
 There are also a wide lawn for sunbathing and a paddling pool for the little ones.

-Fishing with panoramic view of the glacier
+Fishing with panoramic view

 You can easily get to the near fish pond in Prato allo Stelvio: Just cross the nature reserve Prader Sand or walk through the cool Scots pine woods.
 There you can fish and also enjoy the wonderful park landscape.
 Furthermore, there are a playground and braais (BBQ) for families.
 Visiting the fish pond and the restaurant Fischerstube is definitely recommendable.